 Psychoeducation means that you will learn about your symptoms and how to manage them.

 Your learning should:

-• have 1 therapist to about 12 people,
+- have 1 therapist to about 12 people, and

 CBT helps you understand the links between your thoughts, feelings and behaviour.
 It can help you to find ways to overcome your anxiety by challenging negative thoughts and beliefs.

-Applied relaxation means that you will focus on relaxing your muscles in a certain way.
-And at a certain time.
-For example learning how you can relax your muscles so that you are able to fall asleep easier.
+Applied relaxation means that you will focus on relaxing your muscles in a certain way and at a certain time.
+For example, learning how to relax your muscles so that you are able to fall asleep easier.